rpressiani/distributed-mapreduce-software-testing/README.md

 ### Map Reduce implementation
 The Map Reduce implementation is structured on two separate jobs.
 The Map class of the first job accept as input CSV lines and map the input as <(className, lineNumber), test>.
 The tuples returned by the map are ordered by key.
 The reducer of the first job accumulate in a list all the test values corresponding to each pair (className, lineNumber), so that the result is <(className, lineNumber), [test1, test2, ...]>.

 The second job has been necessary to sort the tuples in descending order by the number of tests that cover each line, as requested in the assignment.
-This could not be done in the first job since at the time the first Map is running the number of the tests that cover a line is now known and the sorting of the tuples is based on the `compareTo` method of the map class.
+This could not be done in the first job since, at the time the first Map is running, the number of the tests that cover a line is not known and the sorting of the tuples is based on the `compareTo` method of the map class.

 ## Usage
 ___